Armed Forces of Croatia: Command

-The Commander-in-Chief of the Croatian Armed Forces is the President of the Republic of Croatia.
-Command of the Armed Forces in peacetime shall be exercised by the Commander-in-Chief through the Minister of defense, who shall be responsible to the Commander-in-Chief for the implementation of the order and shall report to him on the implementation.
-In a state of imminent threat and a state of war, the Commander-in-Chief directly issues orders to the Chief of the General Staff and at the same time informs the Minister of defense of the issued orders.
-In this case, the Chief of the General Staff shall be responsible to the Commander-in-Chief for the implementation of the order.
-If the Minister of defense fails to carry out the orders of the Commander-in-Chief, who may exercise command of the Armed Forces directly through the Chief of the General Staff.
+The Commander-in-Chief of the Croatian Armed Forces is the President of Croatia.
+Command of the Armed Forces in peacetime is exercised by the Commander-in-Chief through the Minister of Defence.
+In a state of imminent threat and a state of war, the Commander-in-Chief directly issues orders to the Chief of the General Staff.
+The Croatian Parliament exercises democratic control over the Armed Forces.